 Limerick City and County Council currently has air quality monitors operating at three locations in the metropolitan area of Limerick to provide live indicative air quality data to the public.
-These monitors are located in Mungret, Castletroy and O'Connell St.
+These monitors are located in Mungret, Castletroy and O'Connell Street.

-The monitors measure particulate matter and gases, including nitrogen dioxide (NO2), sulphur dioxide (SO2), carbon monoxide (CO) and ozone.
+The monitors measure particulate matter and gases, including nitrogen dioxide (NO_2), sulphur dioxide (SO_2), carbon monoxide (CO) and ozone (CO3).
 Real time data from these monitors can be accessed at www.airqweb.com.

-The monitors were removed for calibration on February 6th 2020 and reinstalled on the 4th of March 2020.
-A replacement particulate matter monitor was installed in Mungret to allow for a continuation of data collection.
+The monitors were removed for calibration on February 10th.
+A replacement particulate matter monitor was installed in Mungret to allow for continuation of data collection.